 Toys: While Black Friday savings might not be worth it to fight over the last Talking Elmo for your favorite tot, Cyber Monday does offer significant savings on toys.
 Big stores to check out?
 Toys R Us, Overstock.com, Amazon, Target, and Walmart are each offering significant toy savings online.

 Beauty products: Got a beauty junkie on your list?
 Cyber Monday offers deals and steals on some of the cosmetic industry’s biggest names.
-Because there are simply too many online beauty retailers to list, we’ll defer to Glamour’s extensive roundup of Cyber Monday beauty steals.
-And, don't think these beauty blowouts are just for women!
+And, don’t think these beauty blowouts are just for women!
 The guys in your life can benefit from Cyber Monday’s beauty deals too (because they deserve a little pampering).
 Check out the popular masculine brand, Anthony New York, which is offering customers 30% off all orders Black Friday through Cyber Monday.

 So, you’ve checked out your favorite retailers’ Cyber Monday ads, found some good deals, and are pretty happy with your pre-planned shopping list.
 But wait!
 There are a few additional tricks to help you score EVEN BIGGER Cyber Monday deals—each still easier than waiting in a Black Friday line:

 Hit up live chat: About to buy online and can’t find a coupon code anywhere?
 Don’t pay full price!
 Instead, start a live chat session and politely ask the customer service rep for a coupon code for free shipping or a percent off.
 Customer service reps are often given coupon codes to hand out if asked, especially on BIG shopping days like Cyber Monday—and it never hurts to ask!